vrusinov/gmsite/posts/2020/backups-part-1-strategy.md

 # Other considerations

-- I extensively use [syncthing](https://syncthing.net/) between my machines, so a lot of files are duplicate between them.
+-   I use [syncthing](https://syncthing.net/) extensively to sync files between my machines, so a lot of files are duplicates.
 -   I don't want to spend a fortune on these backups.
 -   I dislike and try to avoid subscription services and would prefer to pay for what I use approach.
 -   A lot of my machines have intermittent connection to the Internet, and often do not have public IP address.
 -   I have a weak Internet uplink at home (upload is capped at 20 Mbps).
 -   A lot of my data does not change too frequently.

 # Solution requirements